|Symbol||black rose and sword|

 In the First Epoch, the hobgoblins were fighting among themselves as much as with the remnants of Glangveif.
 When the Umahanbad Oligarchy came to power, pushing north along the Ragil River, the hobgoblins put up a stern defense.
 They were so well led and trained that their enemies struggled going up against them even when they outnumbered them five to one.
 Unable to break the impasse, Umahanbad sent in the assassins.
 Suffering many losses, they eventually caught up with hobgoblin shamans with the skill in "creating" the War Maidens.
 All the shamans and the war maiden were executed.
 In 930, Umahanbad declared the witches of Kangjald eradicated.

 In 959, an exploratory expedition out of Naram-Gunal went into the subterranean chambers of Kangjald.
 In this ancient hold the entire expedition ended up being charmed and seduced by Dispaters Concubines.
 The charmed were sent back to Naram-Gunal where they spread the word of Dispater and founded cults dedicated to his worship.
 The erinyes of Kangjald, the cult headquarters, task others to bring female Mîmêk to their labyrinth.
 In this place they either willingly, or are forced into having intercourse with devils.
-The outcome of this breeding program are half-devil dwarves called Gradorians; leaders of the Umahanbad Oligarchy.
+The outcome of this breeding program are Gradorians, half-devil dwarves that will be set on a path of power, hopefully joining the councils of the Umahanbad Oligarchy.

 Today, Dispaters Concubines focus more on deception than trying to act as war heroes for squabbling tribes.
 They focus on infiltrating villages, towns, and cities and spreading Dispater's influence by many than showing his might through champions.
 In areas of the Underdark and in remote areas the war maiden erinyes are still used as a way of spreading Dispater's influence into less civilized groups.